 "The only way to provide lasting, generational change, is to ensure that whole families are lifted from poverty.
 CCF provides not only for the health and wellbeing of children, but for their families and community.”

 We believe that with the right education and support, one child has the potential to lift an entire family out of poverty and that a generation of educated children has the power to change a whole society.
 Through intensive, long-term investments in children, CCF is helping students build the skills, confidence and integrity they need to become the progressive spokespeople and leaders of change in their communities.

-Since 2004, we’ve been working with some of the most impoverished communities in Cambodia, centered around the former garbage dump at Steung Meanchey.
-Back then, our world revolved around the health and well-being of 45 children living on the garbage dump.
-Today there are more than 2,400 students working towards a better future for themselves and their families through CCF’s award winning education program.
+Since 2004, we’ve been working with some of the most impoverished communities in Cambodia, centred around the former garbage dump at Steung Meanchey.
+Back then, our world revolved around the health and wellbeing of 45 children living on the garbage dump.
+Today there are around 2,000 students working towards a better future for themselves and their families through CCF’s award winning education program.

 Through a range of programs that focus on 6 core areas – Education, Leadership, Community Outreach, Healthcare, Childcare and Vocational Training – we take a holistic, on-the-ground approach to developing integrated solutions to the complex issues of poverty.